nvidia-cosmos/cosmos-reason1/examples/benchmark/README.md

 > - Video clips for:
 >   - `AV`
 >   - `RoboVQA`
->   - Video clips for AgiBot-World, BridgeData V2, and HoloAssist must be downloaded manually in the next step (optional).

-[Optional] To download the full dataset, run (this will take a very long time and requires a large amount of disk space):
+[Optional] Downloading the full dataset will take a very long time and requires multiple terabytes of disk space.
+To download, run:

 ```bash
 ./tools/eval/process_raw_data.py \